MLT-solutions/MLT-stock-idea-assistant/README.md

 - ComfyUI batch setup complexity
 - No metadata in JPGs
 - Uploading to stock sites one-by-one
+- Manual image title and keywords entry

 ## This App Is For You If:
 - You generate lots of AI art
 - You want to automate stock uploads
-- You enjoy organized workflows
+- You enjoy organized & simplified workflows

 # Features / Free vs Pro
 ***Important:*** This is a bridge.
 You will still need to **install Ollama & ComfyUI** installed on your Machine (SDXL ideally need 12GB VRAM)